squaresLab/genprog-code/docs/videos.md

 allowfullscreen></iframe>
 </center>

-<p>This Summer 2012 teaser video highlights GenProg repairing
+<p>This ICSE 2012 teaser video highlights GenProg repairing
 55 out of 105 bugs for $8 each: </p>

 <center>